gwct/grampa/README.md

 ### Output

-GRAMPA creates two main output files: The main one you specify with -o gives the total reconciliation score for each MUL-tree considered, along with information about the trees.
+GRAMPA creates two main output files, both specified with `-o`:

+1. The main output gives the total reconciliation score for each MUL-tree considered, along with information about the trees.
 At the bottom of the file it will display the MUL-tree with the minimum reconciliation score.

-The secondary output file (_det) is a detailed output describing the reconciliation scores from each gene tree to each MUL-tree.
+2. The secondary output file is a detailed output describing the reconciliation scores from each gene tree to each MUL-tree.
+It has the same name as the file specified with `-o`, but with the suffix '_det' added to the end.

 ### Options